splitting the superannuation is one of the significant points of conflicts during separation

 In a typical post-separation situation, the husband would usually get a lesser share of the property to compensate for his greater share of the super.

 However, the family Law amendment in 2002 has already allowed a fairer judgment regarding the splitting of superannuation after couples separate.
-Under the amended law, the wife can have a portion of the husband’s super to achieve some sort of equilibrium.
-De facto couples and same sex couples who come under the Family Law Act are also entitled for the same right given the appropriate case.
+Under the amended law, the wife can have a portion of the husband’s super to achieve some equilibrium.
+De facto couples and same-sex couples who come under the Family Law Act are also entitled to the same right given the appropriate case.

 There are two ways on how couples can separate their superannuation.
-First can be done by entering into a written agreement, wherein couples can agree on how much share they would get.
-This method requires couples to have an independent legal advice, who will sign a certificate stating that the couples have received an independent legal advice for the agreement to be binding.
-In an instant where couples cannot reach into an agreement because of impending family violence, one of the parties can apply for a court order to split the superannuation.
+First can be done by entering into a written agreement, wherein couples can agree on how many shares they would get.
+This method requires couples to have independent legal advice, who will sign a certificate stating that the couples have received independent legal advice for the agreement to be binding.
+In an instant where couples cannot reach an agreement because of impending family violence, one of the parties can apply for a court order to split the superannuation.